African Americans in Mississippi: History

+Arrival of slaves of Jefferson Davis at Chickasaw bayou.

 The movement of importing black slaves to Mississippi peaked in the 1830s, when more than 100,000 black slaves may have entered Mississippi.
 The largest slave market was located at the Forks of the Road in Natchez.

 As the demographer William H. Frey noted, "In Mississippi, I think it's [identifying as mixed race] changed from within."
 Historically in Mississippi, after Indian removal in the 1830s, the major groups were designated as black (African American), who were then mostly enslaved, and white (primarily European American).
 Matthew Snipp, also a demographer, commented on the increase in the 21st century in the number of people identifying as being of more than one race: "In a sense, they're rendering a more accurate portrait of their racial heritage that in the past would have been suppressed."

 After having accounted for a majority of the state's population since well before the Civil War and through the 1930s, today African Americans constitute approximately 37 percent of the state's population.
 Some of these slaves were mixed race, with European ancestors, as there were many children born into slavery with white fathers.
 Some also have Native American ancestry.
 During the first half of the 20th century, a total of nearly 400,000 African Americans left the state during the Great Migration, for opportunities in the North, Midwest and West.
 They became a minority in the state for the first time since early in its development.

 Around 16% of the African American voting age population is disenfranchised and represent half of the voting population disenfranchised in the state due to felony convictions.